 What workplace violence prevention and de-escalation strategies can security officers use?
 Consider the following:

 - Give options, an idea, or a solution

 Reducing Violence in Healthcare Starts with Proper Guard Training

 For decades, workplace violence has been a recognized hazard in the healthcare industry.
-The issue is difficult to mitigate, given the volatility and openness of the environment.
-However, by training security guards in situational awareness and de-escalation, security guards can offer better protection to healthcare workers.
+The issue is difficult to mitigate given the volatility and openness of the healthcare environment.
+However, training medical security guards in both situational awareness and de-escalation is a good first step.